Towards a Coq-verified Chain of Esterel Semantics: Microstep Semantics Esterel.Semantics.Microstep -2mm

-For all these reasons, we introduce a \emph{microstep semantics}, detailing how computation works \emph{within} an instant, evolving from a state to the next.
-Our goal is to have a semantics as precise as the circuit, meaning that its resolution should be (roughly) the gate level.
-Furthermore, we want it to be defined on the source code, so that the equivalence with the previous semantics is easier to express.
-Because of that, like the state semantics, it annotates Esterel programs and execution consists in moving annotations around.
-Like digital circuits in which electricity propagate within a clock cycle, we restrict it to a single instant, meaning that there will be no rule to cross a \Tpause{} statement and that execution is performed from one pause, await immediate, or suspend to the next.
+With the microstep semantics, our goal is to have an Esterel semantics as precise as the generated circuit, meaning that its resolution should be (roughly) at the gate level, and that it should avoid the mutually recursive definitions of \MustName{} and \CanName.
+Furthermore, we want it to be defined directly on the source code, so that the equivalence with the previous semantics is easier to express.
+Because of that, like the state semantics, the microstep semantics tags Esterel programs and execution consists in moving tags.
+Like digital circuits in which electricity propagates within a clock cycle, we restrict the microstep semantics to a single reaction, meaning that there will be no rule to move past an electrical register and that execution is performed starting either from the boot of the generated circuit (in the starting instant) or from active ``$\Spause$'' (\Tpause) or ``$\Sawimm s$'' (\Tawimm{$s$}) statements (in resumption instants) to either termination or reaching an activated ``$\Spause$'' or ``$\Sawimm s$'' statement.
+This matches the Register Transfer Level (RTL) evaluation in circuit design.

-In order to reduce the proof burden, some parts of the circuit are left abstract, namely the computation of signal values and the synchronizer for the parallel statement.
-In the first case, it amounts to a big or gate on the execution state of all emitters.
-In the second case, we work with the specification of the synchronizer rather than a given implementation, thus allowing to reason about what it \emph{should} do.
-In particular, we can express the maximum amount of information it can return depending on its inputs, which justifies the fact that the current one is optimal. \todoLR{Maybe I should be more precise about this?
-Probably later, so give a reference to a later section?}